Swarovski precision-cut crystal jewellery collection at OD's Jewellers

 • Fashion-conscious customers wanting pieces that work for both everyday wear and special occasions

-• Precision cutting: Every crystal features exact faceting geometry that maximises light refraction—the result of 130 years of engineering innovation
+Every crystal features exact faceting geometry that maximises light refraction — the result of 130 years of engineering innovation.

-• Cultural omnipresence: From Moulin Rouge costumes to Rockefeller tree stars, Swarovski crystals occupy film, fashion, and public celebration simultaneously
+From Moulin Rouge costumes to the Rockefeller tree star, Swarovski crystals occupy film, fashion, and public celebration simultaneously.

-• Accessible luxury: Austrian heritage and haute couture collaborations delivered at prices that welcome broad audiences
+Austrian heritage and haute couture collaborations delivered at prices that welcome broad audiences.

 The location was strategic: Wattens sits in the Austrian Alps, where hydroelectric power from mountain streams could drive the machinery.
 That original factory still operates today, now employing thousands and producing crystals for fashion houses, chandelier makers, and jewellers worldwide.

-Recognising customer passion, the brand established the Swarovski Crystal Society (now Swarovski Creators), building a global community of collectors and enthusiasts.
+1976 — Swarovski Crystal Society founded, building a global community of collectors and enthusiasts

-100 years marked with museum exhibitions, limited editions, and the opening of **Swarovski Kristallwelten (Crystal Worlds)** museum in Wattens—now Austria's most-visited private museum.
+1995 — Centenary celebrations and opening of Swarovski Kristallwelten (Crystal Worlds) museum — now Austria's most-visited private museum

-5th-generation family ownership, presence in 150+ countries, flagship stores in global fashion capitals, and continued innovation in both crystal technology and jewellery design.
+Today — 5th-generation family ownership, presence in 150+ countries, continued innovation in crystal technology and jewellery design

 Precision Crystal Cutting